jstolarek/jstolarek.github.io/pages/projects.md

   * **singletons** ([github](http://www.github.com/goldfirere/singletons),
     [hackage](http://hackage.haskell.org/package/singletons))\
-    Together with [Richard Eisenberg](https://richarde.dev/) we developed a method of converting Haskell term-level functions to the type level.
+    Together with [Richard Eisenberg](https://richarde.dev/) I developed a method of converting Haskell term-level functions to the type level.
 Our approach is implemented in the `singletons` library.